Greetings and thank you for visiting my page!

 Riverfront Park on North Little Rock Side of the River.

-View of Downtown Little Rock from the Junction Bridge.
+View of Downtown Little Rock from the Clinton Presidential Bridge.

 View east along Arkansas River from Clinton Presidential Bridge.

-Monday 07/25 & Tuesday 07/26 - on the left -looking east over Great Bay & Philipsburg.
-On the right- looking west.
+PJ7/W5SQK- on left, looking east over Great Bay & Philipsburg.
+On right, looking west.

 On left, looking down Meads Bay, Anguilla.
 On right, my operating position (VP2EAF) complete with cold beer and grill.